preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 *To be resolved through building, not planning:*

-1. **Conversation shot layout:** Exact positioning, scale, blur amount for speaker vs. non-speaker.
+1. **OTS shot layout:** Exact positioning, scale, blur amount for speaker vs. non-speaker.
 Will figure out through experimentation once we have real assets.

 2. **Gibberish timing algorithm:** Exact formula for text length → audio duration.
 Start simple (word count × constant), refine based on how it feels.